Robinho98/ip/docs/README.md

 deadline <description name> /by <date in YYYY-MM-DD format>
 ```

-Duke will add a deadline task with the description name and a date it is due by
+Duke will add a deadline task with the description name and a date it is due by, and will also display the number of tasks in your current list.

 **Example:** deadline watch lecture /by 2020-09-20